 What Have We Been Doing?

-- In 2021, Housing Action Illinois is working with allies to pass the Residential Tenant Landlord Ordinance, which will ensure basic renter rights to $245,000+ suburban households in Cook County.
+- In 2021, Housing Action Illinois successfully worked with allies to pass the Cook County Residential Tenant Landlord Ordinance, which ensures basic renter rights to $245,000+ suburban households.

 - During 2020, during the COVID-19 pandemic, Housing Action successfully advocated for significant federal COVID-19 housing-related relief—and for Illinois to prioritize this funding for people and communities disproportionately affected by COVID-19.
 The final FY2021 Illinois state budget includes $310 million in COVID-19–related rent and mortgage assistance—the largest commitment of federal Coronavirus Relief Fund dollars from the CARES Act for housing assistance by any state.
 We also subgranted $485,000 to 30 homeless service providers across Illinois, who provided emergency shelter and meals as well as supported 300 households with short-term rent and mortgage assistance.